 The Buying Process

-The process of buying Portuguese property is really straightforward.
-Once you have identified the property you wish to buy, you can make an offer.
+The process of buying property in Portugal is really straightforward and once you have identified the property you wish to buy, you can simply make an offer.

 Use the services of a competent lawyer when you buy property in Portugal as they will guide you throughout the purchasing process and advise on the financial aspects.